Ghode Jatra festival in Nepal- Being celebrated today

 Looking at another legend, this festival is observed to mark the New Year.
 In other hand, another event is taken place at Patan city during this occasion for both horse and rider to intoxicate with hard drinks and made rush swiftly with the people frightening it.
 The Goddess Bhadrakali- Lumarhi Devi for the Newar community is worshipped on this day.

 Head of the state along with representatives of different ministers including the President Dr Ram Baran Yadav and Prime Minister Sushil Koirala have made schedule to present in inauguration programme.
-Government of Nepal for residents living only in Kathmandu valley has given public holiday.
+For residents living only in Kathmandu valley, Government of Nepal has given public holiday.